christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 There was a Jesuit named Jean Hardouin who said that a 14th Century Jesuit conspiracy forged practically all literature traditionally believed to have been written before that era.
 He was the official librarian to the King of France.
 He published a book called the Prolegomena and it caused such controversy that the Pope and the King had him come before them and explain himself.
 He defended his work, and refused to retract it, so they threw him in prison.

-Isaac Newton’s wrote a book called The Chronology Of Ancient Kingdoms Amended where he analysed the eclipses recorded in ancient times and showed that 753 years (the exact number of years between the founding of Rome, or specifically the birth of the Roman deity Romulus and the birth of Jesus was added in to the first "millennium".
+Isaac Newton wrote a book called "The Chronology Of Ancient Kingdoms Amended" where he analysed the eclipses recorded in ancient times and showed that 753 years (the exact number of years between the founding of Rome, or specifically the birth of the Roman deity Romulus and the birth of Jesus, was added in to the first "millennium".
 This would line up with the gaps of time found across European and world history, oddities like the invention of paper taking 700 years to travel across the Silk Road, or the 1st century Mexican deity Quetzalcoatl being temporarily forgotten til the 8th century.

-**10 Repackaging of the Imperial Cult**
+**10 Sects of the Imperial Cult**

 **10.1 The Cult of Antinous**